 1300 662 203

-Kaplan Professional’s Advanced Diploma of Financial Planning FNS60415 course provides you with:
+Kaplan Professional’s FNS60415 Advanced Diploma of Financial Planning will provide:

 Unit of Competency

-The 11 units of competency are awarded for the successful completion of the Advanced Diploma of Financial Planning FNS60415; 8 core and 3 electives.
+The 11 units of competency are awarded for the successful completion of the FNS60415 Advanced Diploma in Financial Planning; 8 core and 3 electives.
 Further information on the units of competency can be found in the subject outlines above.

-Individuals have a total of 57 weeks to complete the learning and assessment requirements for the Advanced Diploma of Financial Planning FNS60415, from their initial activation date.
+Individuals have a total of 57 weeks to complete the learning and assessment requirements for the FNS60415 Advanced Diploma in Financial Planning, from their initial activation date.

 If an individual reaches the end of their initial enrolment period and has been deemed not yet competent in one or more assessment items, then an additional 4 weeks will be granted.
 This time can be used to resubmit a written and oral assignment or resit an exam.
 The table below explains how this applies to each subject.